moby/moby/project/PACKAGERS.md

 build, so the source of truth for the current version of each dependency is whatever is in "./vendor".

-To use the vendored dependencies, simply make sure the path to "./vendor" is included in `GOPATH` (or use `AUTO_GOPATH`, as explained below).

 If you would rather (or must, due to distro policy) package these dependencies yourself, take a look at "vendor.conf" for an easy-to-parse list of the exact version for each.

-NOTE: if you're not able to package the exact version (to the exact commit) of a given dependency, please get in touch so we can remediate!
-Who knows what discrepancies can be caused by even the slightest deviation.
-We promise to do our best to make everybody happy.

 ## Stripping Binaries